Credit cards with free airport lounge access

 To get the most value from your credit card with free airport lounge access, you will need to compare the features of each option including:

 • Rates.
-Depending on the way you plan to use the credit card, interest rates can make a big difference in the card’s value.
+Depending on the way you plan to use the credit card, interest rates can make a big difference to the card’s value.
 The purchase rate, cash advance rate and balance transfer rate may all differ in one card, so you will need a good idea of how you plan to use it before you start making comparisons.
 For example, if you are using it to earn points towards flights but don’t plan on carrying a balance, look for low purchase rates with extended interest-free days.

 • The number of lounges you can access.
 This feature is dependent on the airline and network that the card is working with.
 An American Express customer with a platinum card, for example, could have access to around 1,200 airport lounges worldwide across 130 countries, and more than 20 in London alone.